yashrmaa/yasharma/content/books/index.md

 > Below, on the Lyngen’s small companionway, all the women are standing; they embrace me as though each of them were my own mother. - page 214

-## Voice of Marrakesh - Elias Canneti
+## The Voices of Marrakesh - Elias Canneti

 **The unseen**
 > I have said that another feeling choked me as I slunk away: pride.
 I was proud of the bundle because it was alive.